KxSystems/docs/docs/ml/toolkit/graph/graph.md

 ### Edges

 An edge is a connection between the output of one functional or configuration node and the input of another node.
-In order to ensure that a graph is valid all input nodes must be connected to the output of another node within the graph, output nodes do not need to be connected to anything for a graph to be valid, in this case the return of an executed graph will store the output data for later use.
-A user must ensure that the type allocated to the input coincides with the type allocated to the output.
+In order to ensure that a graph is valid all input nodes must be connected to the output from another node within the graph.
+Output nodes do not need to be connected to anything for a graph to be valid, in this case the return of an executed graph will store the output data for later use.
+A user must ensure that the type allocated to the input coincides with the type allocated to the output to which it is connected.

 ## Functionality